HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 ### Third-party tracking

 One of the most common forms of online tracking is through third-party services, where a website owner typically includes a third-party (cross-site) script that provides site analytics or shows advertisements to visitors.
-This script can then set a third-party cookie, and register which website the user visited.
+This script can then set a third-party cookie, and log which website the user visited.
 Whenever the user visits another website that includes the same third-party service, the cookie will be sent along to the tracker, allowing them to re-identify the user and link both website visits to the same profile.

 The types of third-party services that are included, and by doing so are implicitly given the capabilities of tracking website visitors, somewhat vary.
 The two most common categories (<a hreflang="en" href="https://whotracks.me/blog/tracker_categories.html">as defined by WhoTracks.me</a>) of such trackers are site analytics scripts (68% on mobile, 73% on desktop) and advertising (66% on mobile, 68% on desktop).
 These two are followed by a couple of other categories, some of which might not have a clear link to tracking: customer interaction (services that allow customers to easily send messages to the website owner), audio/video players (e.g. YouTube embedded videos), and social (e.g. Facebook like buttons).